Letterbook/Letterbook/docs/decisions/09-formatting.md

 - There are [many dotnet code-style rule options](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/code-style-rule-options) that are supported by some dotnet tools.
 - Cover other file types that are used in the repo. `.md`, `.csproj` and `.yml` are currently used.
 - We may look into automate formatting or style check steps as part of a PR process.

+## Discussion

+See the [original PR](https://github.com/Letterbook/Letterbook/pull/180) for some additional context.

+And see the [preceding PR](https://github.com/Letterbook/Letterbook/pull/179) that prompted this decision.